NEC home opener set for 1:10 Saturday on Rooney Field

 Niel Loebig returns as passing game coordinator and receivers coach; Connor Dixon named tight ends coach

 NCAA Football Championship bid hopes still alive on Senior Day

-Dave Opfar, the former head coach at Saint Francis, Pa. for eight seasons, is in his fifth year as defensive coordinator for Jerry Schmitt's Dukes.
+Dave Opfar, the former head coach at Saint Francis, Pa. for eight seasons, is in his sixth year as defensive coordinator for Jerry Schmitt's Dukes.

 In 2012, Opfar's defense ranked third in the NEC in scoring and 61st nationally in total defense despite seven true freshmen seeing meaningful action.
 DU also produced just its fourth Sports Network All-American in junior linebacker Dorian Bell (3rd team).